zfbi/DeepISMNet/README.md

 **The synthetic structural models can be downloaded from [here](https://doi.org/10.5281/zenodo.6480165), and the input data are randomly generated in training.**

-Run training_data_generating.ipynb to create a new synthetic dataset used for training.
+Run training_data_generating.ipynb to create a new synthetic dataset.

 ## Training